google/sandboxed-api/README.md

 ![Sandbox](sandboxed_api/docs/images/sapi-lockup-vertical.png)

-Copyright 2019-2020 Google LLC.
+Copyright 2019-2021 Google LLC.

 [![Bazel build status](https://badge.buildkite.com/2f662d7bddfd1c07d25bf92d243538c8344bc6fbf38fe187f8.svg)](https://buildkite.com/bazel/sandboxed-api)
 [![CMake build status](https://github.com/google/sandboxed-api/workflows/CMake/badge.svg)](https://github.com/google/sandboxed-api/actions?query=workflow%3ACMake)

 ## What is Sandboxed API?

-The Sandboxed API project (**SAPI**) aims to make sandboxing of C/C++ libraries less burdensome: after initial setup of security policies and generation of library interfaces, an almost-identical stub API is generated, transparently forwarding calls using a custom RPC layer to the real library running inside a sandboxed environment.
+The Sandboxed API project (**SAPI**) makes sandboxing of C/C++ libraries less
+burdensome: after initial setup of security policies and generation of library interfaces, a stub API is generated, transparently forwarding calls using a custom RPC layer to the real library running inside a sandboxed environment.

-Additionally, each SAPI library utilizes a tightly defined security policy, in contrast to the typical sandboxed project, where security policies must cover the total syscall/resource footprint of all utilized libraries.
+Additionally, each SAPI library utilizes a tightly defined security policy, in contrast to the typical sandboxed project, where security policies must cover the total syscall/resource footprint of all its libraries.

 ## Documentation

-Detailed developer documentation is available on the Google Developers site for [Sandboxed API](https://developers.google.com/sandboxed-api).
+Developer documentation is available on the Google Developers site for [Sandboxed API](https://developers.google.com/sandboxed-api).

 There is also a